tranhelen/tranhelen/_posts/2018-01-08-managingdiversitychange.md

 ## Hiring

-I borroed some initiatives from the diversity and inclusion team at Shopify and from work done by the organizations I linked in the 'Resources' section:
+I borrowed some initiatives from the diversity and inclusion team at Shopify and from work done by the organizations I linked in the 'Resources' section:

 ##### Review outward-facing company marketing